 - Small projects– which are allocated at least 20% of the available funds.
 The grant limit is £7,500, for which the total cost of the project, excluding the value of volunteer labour, must not exceed £10,000.

 Membership network for independent museums, galleries and heritage organisations across the UK.
 Administers grants for museums to help AIM members with a variety of needs including training, conservation, development and exhibitions.

-- AIM Training Grants – AIM Training Grants are available to support member museums in developing the skills and expertise of their workforce (paid or voluntary) – applications are accepted on a rolling basis with decisions made monthly
+- Training Grants – support member museums in developing the skills and expertise of their staff and trustees

 Administered by trustees appointed by the Museums Association, provides funding for acquisition of pre-19th century works.